Seattle Tilth Farm Works

 Seattle Tilth provides farm business training and support to aspiring farmers in South King County.
 Participants attend farm and business trainings, tour neighboring farm operations, and gain hands-on experience growing and harvesting food using organic practices.

 Join Our CSA & Visit Our Farm Stands

 Join us for volunteer work parties on the last Saturday of the month during the growing season!
 Learn more about sustainable agriculture while supporting the program.

 What's a "Farm Incubator"?

-Through Seattle Tilth Farm Works, participants are empowered, and expected, to create market, farm and business plans to ensure their success as small farm operators.
-Participants who successfully complete the program can rent land, equipment and utilities at subsidized rates.
+Through Seattle Tilth Farm Works, participants create market, farm and business plans.
+After successfully completing the education program, participants rent land, equipment and utilities at subsidized rates.
 Graduates receive market and distribution support in addition to opportunities for continuing education.
-Somali Bantu, Ethiopian, Burundian immigrants have participated in the program along with Americans with limited resources.

 A comprehensive educational program covering farming, business planning, operations and marketing

 - Hands-on experience growing food on 1/4 acre plots